NikolettaKats/Emergency-Department-CRUD-API/README.md

 # Emergency-Department-CRUD-API
 A Python-based CRUD API for real-time management of Emergency Department patient records.
-Developed as part of my Health Informatics academic thesis
+Developed as part of my Health Informatics academic thesis.

 ## Overview
 This repository contains a Python/Flask-based CRUD API designed for the real-time management of Emergency Department (ED) triage data.
 Developed as the core backend implementation of my Health Informatics academic thesis, this project supports a mobile application built to digitize the traditional paper-based nursing history form taken at the ED.